Can you think of a valuable asset you have with you right now?

 No matter whatever you do in life there will always be people who don’t think highly of it.
 Everyone may not like you or your work.
 And you know what?

-They don’t need to and you don’t need everyone’s acceptance to succeed in life.
+They don’t need to love what you do and you don’t need everyone’s acceptance to succeed in life.

 I used to worry about what people think of me all the time.
 The biggest breakthrough came to me when I learned that they don’t think about me all the time.
 What a relief!